My History Blog, Focussing mostly on Roman and Mediaeval Times

 Meanwhile, the Prestrud / Johansen team went eastward to explore King Edward VII-Land.
 While the expedition was first of all aimed at reaching the South Pole, research also played a role.
 The Fram

 woud come home with a lot of data and samples the men collected.
-Here, closer to the sea, the men actually found some mountains that were not completely covered by snow, and took samples of moss covered rocks with them.
+Here, closer to the sea, the men actually found some mountains that were not completely covered by snow, and brought samples of moss covered rocks with them.

 returned to the Bay of Whales on January 9, 1912 and took up the members of the land crew.
 She set out for the voyage back home on Jan.
 30. Thus, the Fram